CJacob314/Coin-Capsule/README.md

 # Hello!
-Welcome to Bitcoin-Locker,
+Welcome to Coin Capsule,
 ## My Project for the 2021 Fintech Hackathon

 There are two folders here